Research Briefings Recordings

 Making Mindfulness Matter (M3) is a concurrent parent and child program that supports parents by offering a new approach to parenting in stressful situations and helps children build skills to manage their emotions and behaviours and build caring relationships with those around them.
 Through learning how our brains work under stress, M3 teaches how we can pay better attention to your feelings and thoughts and behaviours through mindful awareness which helps us make better decision about how we respond.
 M3 also teaches positive ways to respond, like perspective taking, thankfulness, kindness and positive thinking.
 Results from a mixed method study indicate robust feasibility for the program with vulnerable families and efficacy testing has shown strong pre-post outcomes related to parenting stress, child behaviour, executive functioning and adaptive skills.

-- Understand the evidence-base behind the creation of the Making Mindfulness Matter.
+- The evidence-base behind the creation of the Making Mindfulness Matter.

-- Learn the results of the mixed method evaluation of the feasibility of the program.
+- The results of the mixed method evaluation of the feasibility of the program.

 Dr. Karen Bax is the Director of Western’s Mary J. Wright Research and Education Centre, situated in the London community, at Merrymount Children’s Centre.
 Karen is also an Assistant Professor within the Faculty of Education at Western University and a registered Clinical Psychologist.
 Within the realm of research, Karen is fervent about increasing the well-being and resilience of vulnerable children and their families.
 Her own applied research is related to social-emotional learning, mindful awareness and self-regulation of children and families who have experienced adversity.
 She is also passionate about building and researching community-university partnerships.
 Karen also teaches Ph.D. students in the School and Applied Child Psychology program through a practicum that provides psychological services to the clients of Merrymount.